-There is nothing quite as chaotic as a service disruption at an airport.
-Stressed out parents trying to keep bored children entertained, business people frantically trying to reorganize meetings and newly weds desperately trying to keep their honeymoon on track.
-As well as the mental (and sometimes emotional) consequences of service disruptions at an airport, the financial costs are also enormous - both in terms of short term disruption, as well as long-term reputational damage.
+There's nothing quite as chaotic as a service disruption at an airport.
+Stressed-out parents trying to keep bored children entertained, business people frantically trying to reorganize meetings, and newlyweds desperately trying to keep their honeymoon on track.
+As well as the mental (and sometimes emotional) consequences of service disruptions at an airport, the financial costs are also enormous—both in terms of short-term disruption, as well as long-term reputational damage.

 Frequent disruption can also greatly affect the operational capacity of the airport.
 This is especially relevant for airports that wish to increase passenger volume, but cannot expand the physical capacity of the airport.